FDio/csit/PyPI/jumpavg/README.rst

 project of fd.io_ (Fast Data), one of LFN_
 (Linux Foundation Networking) projects.

+Currently still being primarily used in PAL's successor CSIT-DASH_.

 In order to make this code available in PyPI_ (Python Package Index), the setuputils stuff has been added, and the code has been moved into a separate directory_,